KQM-git/kqm-compendium/content/comps/ayato_soup_fischl/1_ayato_reaction_soup.md

 # **Notes**

 A strong team made up of strong and synergistic units, especially in AoE where Kazuha's contribution through Swirls is greatly increased.
-Bennett provides a massive ATK buff and healing to the team as well as the Pyro application for Kazuha's Burst to absorb off of.
+Bennett provides a massive ATK buff and healing to the team as well as the Pyro application for Kazuha's Burst to absOrb off of.
 Kazuha, in turn, provides a DMG% buff, 4 VV, CC, and high-damage Swirls and Overloads.
 These Overloads are enabled by Fischl's Electro application, with Ayato as a Hydro applicator to more easily maintain the Electro aura.
 <br></br>
 # **Rotation Notes:**
 Ayato Q